Narayana-Rao/polsartools/README.md

 pip install polsartools
 ```

 b.
-If you encounter an error like "function not found" or need the latest version, you can install the updated version directly from GitHub:
+If you encounter an error like `` AttributeError: module 'polsartools' has no atribute 'xyzabc' ``  or need the latest version, you can install the updated version directly from GitHub:

 ```bash
 pip install git+https://github.com/Narayana-Rao/polsartools.git#egg=polsartools